Springfield Wednesday Newsletter - November 12th, 2025

 22Halio Media - Platteview Graduate!
 Call Joey Brinkman for assistance

 Missing updates?
 Strange programs?
-Don’t worry — Joey has a treat for you (no tricks!).
+Don’t worry —

-I’m offering free remote support to help you opt into Windows 10 Extended Security Updates (ESU) — and yes, Mac users are included too.
+Free remote support to help you opt into Windows 10 Extended Security Updates (ESU) — and yes, Mac users are included too.

 Unpatched computers can be taken over and used in cyberattacks.
 Let’s make sure yours isn’t one of them.